uvatoc/uvatoc.github.io/src/content/syllabus.md

 laws](https://www.governor.virginia.gov/media/governorvirginiagov/executive-actions/EO-79-and-Order-of-Public-Health-Emergency-Ten-Ending-of-Commonsense-Public-Health-Restrictions-Due-to-Novel-Coronavirus(COVID-19).pdf)
 and [University
 policies](https://uvapolicy.virginia.edu/policy/SEC-045) regrading
 health and safety requirements.
-These regulartions are likely to change during the semester.
+These regulations are likely to change during the semester.
 The ones currently in effect as of 18 August 2021 state that "Masks are required for all people (students, faculty, staff, contractors, and visitors), both vaccinated and